 If something went wrong while you were updating the macOS, you may get the flushing Mac folder question mark.
 This is because the update program has already made some modification to the system EFI chip but failed to complete the task, therefore you end up with a corrupted EFI firmware.

 We need to get access to a working Mac.
 This Mac must be the same model and same manufacture year with your one.
 You are going to retrieve the EFI firmware from this working Mac.
-Alternately, you can download the firmware from the internet and make sure the logic board part number are the same.
+Alternatively, you can download the firmware from the internet and make sure the logic board part numbers are the same.

 Once you have the firmware, you need to modify the ME region (Intel Management Engine code) of the EFI codes and serial number before writing the codes to your in-trouble Mac.